Prabuddha781/pokerBets/README.md

 # pokerBets
 A user-intuitive game where players can bet on multiple hands of poker at different stage of the game.

+If you don't know how to use a tkinter file:
+- Clone the repo into your desktop.
+- Install the packages that are in the requirements.txt.
+Google how to install python packages if you don't know how.
+- Open the gui-final.py file and run it.

 FYI:
 users - the human playing the game - most likely you